 - Select three locations or backdrops to featur in your Paris photographs and convey this wishlist to your photographer.
 Research the locations properly.
 Whether you’re planning an elopement in France or couple shoot in Paris, ask yourself exactly what you love about the city so that the images are even more meaningful to you.
 Chose locations you adore!

-- Plan your the most effective route for your chosen Paris photoshoot locations.
+- Plan the most effective route for your chosen Paris photoshoot locations.
 Yes, this sounds simple but hear me out.
 Zig-zaging across the city wastes precious time – costing you both in term of the time booked with your photographer, the quality of light, and your own stress levels!

 - Choose the right Paris photographer – not always the most famous, or cheapest.
-Choose the a Paris photographer whose photos make you go YES!!
+Choose a Paris photographer (like Ian Holmes) whose photos make you go YES!!
 Email them, tell them about yourself and what you would like.
 Remember you’ve never met one another so the more you communicate the better each party understands the other, leading to better photos.
 Don’t feel intimidated to reach out to a photographer like this – they’re used to it.
 It’s what they do!

 - Choose an English speaking photographer, or make sure you can speak French!
 If you’re only able to communicate in broken French or little-to-no English, there might be misunderstandings leading up to the photoshoot, or you might find it tough to ‘connect’ with each other on the day of the shoot.
 Of course, the language does not actually have to be English, simply one that you are both fluent in!